-If you can demonstrate why you need a grant amount that is higher than £3,000, and that there is significant community support for the project you propose, then Foundation Scotland may be able to consider your request.
+If you can demonstrate why you need a grant amount that is higher than £4,000 and/or you would like to request a multi-year grant (up to 3 years), and that there is significant community support for the project you propose, then Foundation Scotland may be able to consider your request.
 If you think this applies to your project, please contact Foundation Scotland for an initial discussion (contact details below).
 We will be able to give you tailored advice before you complete an application form.
 Please do not apply without speaking with Foundation Scotland first.

 Applicants are encouraged to refer to the local Community Action Plan (see Useful Links, below).

 Groups and organisations working to benefit people in Avonbridge and Standburn can apply.
 You don’t need to be a registered charity to apply, but your group/organisation must meet our standard eligibility criteria.

 Applications from groups/organisations located out with the fund area will be considered on a case-by-case basis and must demonstrate a clear benefit for residents within the fund area.